Paul Sutherland (TV producer)

-Paul Sutherland (December 7, 1930 – May 15, 2004) was a Canadian film and television producer and writer.
+Paul Sutherland (December 7, 1930 – May 15, 2004) was a Canadian producer and writer.

 Sutherland was the co creator of "Tales of the Riverbank".
 He produced the first series with his partner David Ellison, in 1959.
 The series ran in 1959, in 1972 David Ellison made a second version, voiced for Canada by Paul.
 The last series was produced in Toronto for YTV (Canadian TV channel).
 The title "Once Upon a Hamster" was used for the latest version, 65 episodes were produced from 1995 to 1998.
 The series is still available for worldwide distribution through Echo Bridge, Boston.